 The rate at which properly stacked green lumber dries depends on the wood characteristics, the lumber thickness and the climatic conditions.

 Heavier hardwoods require longer drying times than lighter woods.
 Some species of wood have higher green moisture content than others; sapwood and heartwood may have quite different drying characteristics.

 Drying time required increases rapidly with increase in lumber thickness.
 For example, 2-inch thick lumber may take from two to four times longer than 1-inch lumber.
 Do not saw lumber any thicker than is necessary for the intended use (after allowing for shrinkage and surfacing) if drying speed is important.

 The climate and the season in which green lumber is exposed have a major influence on the time required to air-dry lumber.
 Temperature perhaps is the most influential factor, but rainfall and humidity are also important.
 Green lumber stacked during the warm months will typically dry much faster than lumber exposed during the late fall and winter.

-The USDA Forest Products Laboratory has estimated the air-drying times for several hardwood species at selected locations across the United States (http://www.fpl.fs.fed.us/documnts/fplgtr/fplgtr121.pdf); the graphs in Figure 3 are for 4/4 (1-inch thick) and 8/4 (2-inch thick) boards of northern red oak drying in Columbia, Mo.
+The U.S. Department of Agriculture (USDA) Forest Products Laboratory has estimated the air-drying times for several hardwood species at selected locations across the United States (http://www.fpl.fs.fed.us/documnts/fplgtr/fplgtr121.pdf); the graphs in Figure 3 are for 4/4 (1-inch thick) and 8/4 (2-inch thick) boards of northern red oak drying in Columbia, Missouri.